OSGeo/gdal/doc/source/programs/ogrmerge.rst

 .. note::

-    Starting with GDAL 3.11 there is a newer :program:`gdal vector concat` program available.
+    Starting with GDAL 3.11, a newer :ref:`gdal_vector_concat` program is available.

 .. program:: ogrmerge